anekar/StackOverflow/README.md

 Tidyverse
 ggplot
 ## Process
-The starting process will begin with
+The starting process will begin with collecting the right data
 ## Set-up
 * Fire up RStudio Environment
 * Set the working directory